Harriet Leveson-Gower, Countess Granville

 In 1809 Harriet married Granville Leveson-Gower, a diplomat who had been her maternal aunt's lover for seventeen years.
-Despite this unusual connection, the couple's marriage was happy and they had five children.
+The couple's marriage was long lasting and they had five children.
 During intermittent periods between 1824 and 1841, Granville served as the British ambassador to France, requiring Harriet to perform a relentless array of social duties in Paris that she often found exhausting and frivolous.

-A prolific writer of letters, Harriet corresponded with others for most of her life, often humorously describing her observations of those around her.
-Historians have since found her detailed accounts to be a valuable source of information on life as an ambassadress as well as life in the 19th-century aristocracy.
+Harriet was a prolific writer of letters, which often humorously described people around her.
+Her detailed accounts are regarded as valuable sources of information on life as an ambassadress and on the 19th-century aristocracy.
 Between 1894 and 1990, four edited collections of Harriet's correspondence were published.